DiegoParanha/Movielo/README.md

 ---
 # 👾 Upcoming Features
 - User specific profiles that they can share their watch list's with other users
-- Users to be able to submit a photo to display in the nav bar
+- Users to be able to submit a photo to display in the nav bar to make it feel a bit more personal
-- Changes pages based on search results
+- Change pages based on search total results from the search bar
-- User names to be unique and I want users to get an error message when they try and use an email/ username that is already taken
+- User names to be unique and for users to get an error message when they try and use an email/ username that is already taken